Theodore Marshall Foote, 1845-1914

 at 218 Brighton Avenue in Allston, and died at the Peter Bent Brigham

-Hospital in Boston on the 15th October 1914 (the 40th
+Hospital in Boston on the 15th October 1914 (the 40th wedding day).
+He was

-wedding day).
-He was interred at Newton Cemetery, Newton, Section I-South, Range 31,
+interred at Newton Cemetery, Newton, Section I-South, Range 31,

-Lura were cremated and interred at Waterside
+interred at Waterside Cemetery

-16/17 except a stone for a baby girl Carolyn and Frances
+in Marblehead, no markers at the Western Slope plot SG 16/17 except a stone for a baby girl Carolyn Reynolds

-May Cutter (1905-1980).
-In 1930 Mary lived with Emma Lura at 110 Front
+Mary lived with Emma Lura at first 41 Front Street and later at 110

-Street in Marblehead.
-Emma's husband Raleigh Draper
+Front Street in Marblehead.
+Emma Lura's husband

-Vose (1885-1938), married in 1924, was a seaman,
+Raleigh Draper Vose (1885-1938), married in 1924, was a

-Massachusetts.
-The wife of Theodore Jr., Alfa May Price Foote
+Lynn, Massachusetts.
+The wife of Theodore Jr., Alfa May Price Foote (1881-1949), married in 1901, was

-(1881-1949), married in 1901, was interred at the family plot at Spring Hill
+interred at the family plot at Spring Hill Cemetery, Danville, Illinois.

-Saturday the 19th July 2025 it will be 180 years since
+the 19th July 2025 it

-the inventor Theodore Marshall Foote was born in Stockbridge, Massachusetts.
+was born in Stockbridge, Massachusetts.

 Gert J. Almind